SRM User Guide: FlashArray Continuous Replication (ActiveDR) Workflows

 There will be a final synchronization at that point.

-If you login to the target array and run a tag query on the volumes in the pod, you will the the demoted tags appear on the target side volumes too:
+When logging into to the target array and running a tag query on the volumes in the pod, the demoted tags appear on the target side volumes too:

 The target side FlashArray operations occur during the Change recovery site storage to writable step.

 Why does the SRA tag things at all?
-Well SRM requires operations to be idempotent--which means if you run something, or re-run it, it should not do something differently.
-A better way to explain this is that SRM needs to be able to pickup where it left off--without being supplied new information.
+Well SRM requires operations to be idempotent-which means if you run something, or re-run it, it should not do something differently.
+A better way to explain this is that SRM needs to be able to pickup where it left off-without being supplied new information.
 The SRA needs to be able to figure out what it did and what it didn't do on the the last attempt.
-Tagging the source volumes provides us a way to say "yes we demoted the source pod directly, it is not an error".
-Because the first time you run a failover we expect the source pod to NOT be demoted.
-But if you run it once, we demote it, something fails and then run it again, we shouldn't fail because it is demoted.
+Tagging the source volumes provides the array a way to say "yes we demoted the source pod directly, it is not an error".
+The first time a failover is run, it is expected that the source pod is NOT demoted.
+But if it is run once, the array will demote it, something fails and then it is run again, the SRA shouldn't fail because it is demoted.
 Tagging it with this gives us a way to know, "yes it is demoted, but it is demoted because we demoted it on purpose, so move forward".
 Tags get added during transition states and remove during static states (temporary would be between a recovery and a reprotect or between a test recovery start and a test recovery cleanup).

-When querying on the target side for tags and you do not see the puresra-demoted tags, it means that the source site was down during the recovery and could not be tagged.
+When querying on the target side for tags, if the puresra-demoted tags are not visible it means that the source site was down during the recovery and could not be tagged.
 Ensure that the recovery is re-run to complete the process (assuming of course the source site is back online).

 The volumes will be connected, and VMware will rescan the ESXi environment, resignature the datastores and mount them.
 VMs will then be powered-on according to the recovery plan.

-So if this is state of the pods BEFORE recovery:
+If this is state of the pods BEFORE recovery.

 What if this turns out to be a mistake?
-What if I need the data that was in the original source pod (srm-podA) after replication has reversed?
+What if the data is needed that was in the original source pod (srm-podA) after replication has reversed?

 While the SRA attempts to eradicate undo pods created by demotions in a test recovery cleanup, it does not eradicate undo pods created by the demotion during an actual recovery.

-If you run into errors during a recovery, it is generally recommended to try to fix those errors and then re-run the recovery plan in planned migration mode.
-If that is not possible (due to an extended outage or irrecoverable loss of equipment) you can run (or re-run as the case may be) the recovery plan in Disaster Recovery mode.
+If errors are run into during a recovery, it is generally recommended to try to fix those errors and then re-run the recovery plan in planned migration mode.
+If that is not possible (due to an extended outage or irrecoverable loss of equipment), the recovery plan can be run (or re-run as the case may be) in Disaster Recovery mode.